nrinaudo/kantan.csv/arbitrary_types_as_cells.md

 ---
-layout: scala mdocorial
+layout: tutorial
 title: "Encoding arbitrary types as cells"
-section: scala mdocorial
+section: tutorial
 sort_order: 11
 ---

 We've seen in a [previous post](collections_as_rows.html) how to encode collections as CSV rows.
 Exactly *how* that happened and how individual elements of the collection were turned into CSV cells was sort of glossed over, though.
-In this scala mdocorial, we'll take a deeper look at the underlying mechanism.
+In this tutorial, we'll take a deeper look at the underlying mechanism.

 ## General mechanism